-The Hopewell Museum was incorporated in 1922 under the laws of the state of New Jersey with the name "The Hopewell Free Public Library and Museum Funding and Building Association.”
+The Hopewell Museum was incorporated in 1922 as “The Hopewell Free Public Library and Museum Funding and Building Association.”
 It was formed to raise funds for a building to house a collection of antiques offered to the community by Miss Sarah D. Stout.
-This collection became the nucleus of the present museum which bears the much simpler name of "The Hopewell Museum.”
+This collection would ultimately form the nucleus of the exhibits and collections of the now named “The Hopewell Museum.”

-Shortly after its formation the Museum purchased the red brick bank building which is now the Hopewell Borough Library.
-This was subsequently sold and the present property purchased in 1924.
-For many years the brownstone structure which forms the front portion of the present building, housed both the museum and the Library.
-During this period the museum owes much to the efforts of the Misses Susan and Eleanor Weart who not only worked long hours at the Museum/Library, but were tireless in their hunt for local items which they felt were worth preserving.
+Shortly after its initial formation, the Museum purchased the red brick bank building which how houses the Hopewell Borough Public Library.
+For many years, the brownstone structure which forms the front portion of our present building, housed both the museum and the Public Library.
+During this period the museum owes much to the efforts of the Misses Susan and Eleanor Weart who not only worked long hours at both the Museum and the Library, but were tireless during those early years in their hunt for local items which they felt were worth preserving.

-By 1965 both the Museum and Library were crammed for space and the Library moved to its present location. in 1967 a large two-story addition was made to the Museum Building through the generosity of Dr. David B. Hill.
+In 1965, the Library moved to its current location across the street.
+In 1967, a large two-story addition was made to the Museum Building through the generosity of Dr. David B. Hill.
 Dr. Hill was a former resident of Hopewell who, as a boy, lived a few doors from the museum.
-The additional space has enabled the Museum to display its many Collections to great advantage and to house Dr. Hill's superb collection of American Indian crafts.
+The additional space has enhanced our ability to display our expanding collections and, for many years, has housed Dr. Hill's superb collection of Native American artifacts.

-The mission of the Museum is to preserve and display what is most typical and interesting of village life in America from its colonial beginnings to the present.
-Most of its treasures have been drawn from homes in the surrounding area.
+The mission of the Hopewell Museum is to preserve and display the artifacts that serve as an expression of village life in New Jersey and tell the story of Hopewell-area history from its pre-colonial beginnings to the present.
 Many of the outstanding items on display were used by the ancestors of today's residents.
 The history and traditions of a quiet industrious community and its people are presented in review.

 Our exhibits and collections

 Deeds, documents, charters and pictures